Mid-Atlantic gap: History

-VLRs were of particular importance in times when Bletchley Park was unable to read Kriegsmarine Enigma (Ultra).
-When Convoy ON 127 was attacked by the U-boat on 11 September 1942, there was one VLR in 120 Squadron overhead.
+VLRs were of particular importance in times when cryptographers at Bletchley Park was unable to read Kriegsmarine Enigma machine ciphers (from which intelligence known as Ultra was derived).
+When Convoy ON 127 was attacked by the U-boat on 11 September 1942, there was a VLR of 120 Squadron overhead.
 Fifteen U-boats converged on Convoy ON 131, only to meet aircraft and Coastal Command sank two, while in protecting Convoy ON 136, the 120 Squadron VLRs sank on 12 October 1942.
-Even then, VLRs proved invaluable in co-operation with shipborne high-frequency direction finding (HF/DF).
+Even then, VLRs proved invaluable in co-operation with ship-borne high-frequency direction finding (HF/DF).
 Defending Convoy SC 104, VLRs guided by HF/DF drove off three shadowing U-boats on 16 October.
-They bettered the performance on 29 October, for Convoy HX 212, driving off five and seven on 6 November around Convoy SC 107. "...[T]he apparent inadequacy Newfoundland-based air support was highlighted by the early interception of SC 107 and the resultant bitter and costly battle."
-This led RAF to belatedly move a number of Coastal Command squadrons.
+They bettered the performance on 29 October, for Convoy HX 212, driving off five and then seven on 6 November around Convoy SC 107. "...[T]he apparent inadequacy Newfoundland-based air support was highlighted by the early interception of Convoy SC 107 and the resultant bitter and costly battle."
+This led RAF belatedly to move a number of Coastal Command squadrons.

-The nine Liberator GR.Is operating over the Atlantic of 120 Squadron based in Iceland, were a worry to Admiral Karl Dönitz, who was Befehlshaber der U-Boote.
+The nine Liberator GR.Is of 120 Squadron based in Iceland operating over the Atlantic, were a worry to Admiral Karl Dönitz, Befehlshaber der U-Boote (BdU).
 As a measure of how valuable they were, after patrols off Canada were added in 1942, only one ship was lost in convoy.
-Even in mid-1942, Coastal Command only had two squadrons of Liberators and B-17 Flying Fortresses, and at the first sign of Coastal Command success against U-boats, Arthur Harris sought to have their aircraft diverted to Bomber Command to attack German cities.
+Even in mid-1942, Coastal Command only had two squadrons of Liberators and B-17s and at the first sign of Coastal Command success against U-boats, Arthur Harris sought to have their aircraft diverted to Bomber Command to attack German cities.